Knowledge Hub

 • maintain the safety and soundness of the firms it regulates, and

-• for insurers, to provide an adequate degree of protection for policyholders.
+• for insurers, to provide adequate protection for policyholders.

 Which businesses come under the PRA’s remit?